dimanikulin/dimanikulin/WorkInGL.md

 ## Taras Chmut and GlobalLogic )))

 ### Tags
+warinukraine

+##  Top Interviewer in Kyiv in C/C++
+I won't get frozen this winter because I have got this present from GlobalLogic as a Top Interviewer in Kyiv in C/C++

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |